-Can a website be penalized because of link trades?
+Can Google penalize a website because of link trading?
 Yes!

-• Artificial linking – A link to a website from another website is a thumbs up when the second website is reputable.
-But when the linking website has little to no authority, and features no valuable content, its only purpose being to link to other pages, it’s a thumbs down.
+A link to a website from another website is a thumbs up so long as the latter is reputable.
+But when the linking website has little to no authority, and features no valuable content, it’s a big thumbs down.

-• Buying, selling, or exchanging links – Websites using paid link networks to buy links are frequently penalized, as are those which sell links or become involved in link exchange schemes.
-Since the Google algorithm change last year, all practices involving dubious link trades often lead to blacklisting.
-Even harmless link exchange between two websites with relevant content can be bad, because this is seen by Google as artificial attempts to boost the PageRank.
+Websites using paid link networks to buy links are frequently penalized, as are those that sell links or become involved in link exchange schemes.
+All practices involving dubious link trades lead to blacklisting.
+Even harmless link exchange between two websites with relevant content can be bad.
+Google sees this as artificial attempts to boost a website’s PageRank.

-Can a webpage be penalized for bad on-page SEO techniques?
+Can Google penalize a webpage for bad on-page SEO techniques?
 Yes!

-• Keyword stuffing – Websites that abuse keywords, using them in excessively high densities (usually upwards of 4-5%) are inviting a penalty.
-Keyword stuffing is a bad practice and should be avoided.
+Websites that abuse keywords, using them in excessively high densities (usually upwards of 4-5%) are inviting a penalty.
+Keyword stuffing is a bad practice.
+Avoid it!

 Text can be hidden in a variety of ways, in an attempt to mislead the search engine bot or visitors.
 It can:

 - have the same color as the background